A Survey of Embodied AI: From Simulators to Research Tasks: Research in Embodied AI

-\emph{Coverage}.
+\textbf{Coverage}.
 In the \emph{coverage} approach, the agent tries to maximise the amount of targets it directly observes.
 Typically, this would be the area seen in an environment \cite{chen2019learning, chaplot2020learning, ramakrishnan2020exploration}.
 Since the agent uses egocentric observations, it has to navigate based on possibly obstructive 3D structures.
 One recent method combines classic and learning-based methods \cite{chaplot2020learning}.
 It uses analytical path planners with a learned SLAM module that maintains a spatial map, to avoid the high sample complexities involved in training end-to-end policies.
 This method also includes noise models to improve physical realism for generalisability to real-world robotics.
 Another recent work is a scene memory transformer which uses the self-attention mechanism adapted from the Transformer model \cite{vaswani2017attention} over the scene memory in its policy network \cite{fang2019scene}.
 The scene memory embeds and stores all encountered observations, allowing for greater flexibility and scalability as compared to a map-like memory that requires inductive biases.
-A memory factorisation method is used to reduce the overall time complexity of the self-attention block from quadratic to linear.